 The District, the State of Oklahoma, and the participating employee make contributions.
 The contribution rates for the District and its employees are established by and may be amended by Oklahoma Statutes.
 The rates are not actuarially determined.
 The rates are applied to the employee's earnings plus employer-paid fringe benefits.
 The required contribution for the participating members is 7.0% of compensation.
 Contributions received by the System from the State of Oklahoma are used to offset required employer contributions by the local school district.
-For the 2010-11 fiscal year, the District contributed 9.5% and the State of Oklahoma contributed the remaining amount during the year.
+For the 2011-12 fiscal year, the District contributed 9.50% and the State of Oklahoma contributed the remaining amount during this year.
 The District is allowed by Oklahoma Teachers' Retirement System to make the required contributions on behalf of the participating members.
+In addition, the District is required to match the retirement paid on salaries that are funded with federal funds.